glpi-project/docdev/source/plugins/hooks.rst

 ~~~~~~~~~~~~~~~~~~

-Those hooks are called without any parameters; you cannot attach them to any itemtype; basically they'll permit youi to display extra informations.
+Those hooks are called without any parameters; you cannot attach them to any itemtype; basically they'll permit you to display extra information.
 Let's say you want to call the ``display_login`` hook, in you ``setup.php`` you'll add something like:

 .. code-block:: php